spookygames/flarum-ext-auth-keycloak/README.md

 ## Keycloak setup

-Written for Keycloak version 4.8.3-final, your mileage may vary.
+Written for Keycloak version 4.8.3-final, tested up to 13.0.1.
+Your mileage may vary.

 From the _Clients_ tab, add a new client for your Flarum instance (or use an existing one).
 Root URL should be the URL of your Flarum instance.